FailAcademy/learning/html-css-essentials/adp-vancouver/_slides/week-02/03-redux-middleware.md

 ## Exercise 3

-Setup an "async action" that sorts pokemon by their number of votes.
+Setup an "async action" that sorts posts by their number of votes.
 (highest to least).
 Call this action "SORT_BY_POPULARITY".

 The sorting action should be called every time you "VOTE_UP".